 Editing a Project

 Project information can be edited after a project is created.
-To edit details about an existing Project, navigate to the Project's Details section.
-From there, you can edit Project information and add new notes, or remove or edit notes that you have created.
+To edit details about an existing Project, click on the 'Manage Details' button in the top right corner of Project Home.
+From there, you can edit Project details, and add notes.
 You can also upload or download attachments from this page.

 To add a note to a Project, begin typing in the Project Notes field and click Save to add your note to the project.
 To add an attachment to a Project, click on the paperclip icon to the left of the Notes field.